mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/6_types_reasoning/index.md

 This is because Rust doesn't know which of the two provided strings (`x` or `y`) will be returned from the function.
 And because they potentially have different lifetimes, the lifetime of what we are returning remains unclear to the compiler - it needs our help.

-Rust provides syntax for specyfing lifetimes.
+Rust provides syntax for specifying lifetimes.
 The lifetime parameter name from the example (`a`) doesn't have any concrete meaning - it's just an arbitrary name for this one lifetime.

 ```rust
 &i32        // a reference